insraq/dota2bots/README.md

 **You might have to unsubscribe and resubscribe to update your bot scripts to the latest version.**

+### v.20170129

+**Keeper of the Light**

+- Improve push mode overrides with a better strategy
+- Fix some TP Scroll related issues
+- Improve Travel Boots usage

 ### v.20170128

 **Keeper of the Light**